 5. Interview several lawyers

-Remember that when getting a lawyer, you are actually hiring one. and like any other person working for you, you want the best.
-Don’t go for one just because they were the first you met, or that they’re your friend, or even if it was a referral from a relative.
+Remember that when getting a lawyer, you are hiring one. and like any other person working for you, you want the best.
+Don’t go for one just because they were the first you met, they’re your friend, or even if it was a referral from a relative.
 Look at all your options and choose wisely.

 6. It could be bad for you to open an LLC